Ernst Christian Friedrich Schering

 Ernst Christian Friedrich Schering (31 May 1824 - 27 December 1889) was a German apothecary and industrialist who created the Schering Corporation.
 The company split into Schering AG and Schering-Plough after US assets were seized during World War II.

 Biography

 Schering was born on 31 May 1824 in Prenzlau.
 In 1851 he opened a pharmacy in Chausseestrasse, in the north of Berlin.
 He died on December 27, 1889, and was buried in the Protestant Friedhof III der Jerusalems- und Neuen Kirchengemeinde (Cemetery No. III of the congregations of Jerusalem's Church and New Church) in Berlin-Kreuzberg, south of Hallesches Tor.

 Legacy

-The Ernst Schering Prize is awarded annually in his honour by the Schering Foundation for outstanding research in medicine, biology or chemistry.
+The Ernst Schering Prize, established in 1991, is awarded annually in his honour by the Schering Foundation for outstanding research in medicine, biology or chemistry.

+Between 1986 and 2018, the Schering Foundation also awarded the Schering Prize, an award for the best chemistry dissertation at a Berlin university (originally restricted to the Technical University of Berlin).
+The first recipient was Thomas M. Klapötke.